noxdafox/pebble/doc/index.rst

 Examples
 --------

-Use of concurrent
+Use of spawn
 +++++++++++++++++

-The concurrent function is a simple convenience method for spawning Processes and Threads, the following code snippets are all equivalent.
+The spawn function is a simple convenience method for spawning Processes and Threads, the following code snippets are all equivalent.

 ::